tommyheavenly7/tommyheavenly7.github.io/README.md

 # tommyheavenly7.github.io

-## How to reate a new repository on the command line
+## How to create a new repository on the command line
 ```
 echo "# tommyheavenly7.github.io" >> README.md
 git init